GOOD Music

-GOOD Music (often stylized as G.O.O.D.
-Music; a backronym for Getting Out Our Dreams) is an American independent record label founded by rapper Kanye West (now known as Ye) in 2004.
+Getting Out Our Dreams, Inc. (best known as GOOD Music or G.O.O.D.
+Music) is an American independent record label founded by rapper Kanye West in 2004.
 The label entered an exclusive long-term worldwide distribution contract with the Island Def Jam Music Group in 2011.
 In 2012, the label released its only compilation album, Cruel Summer.
 In 2015, Pusha T was appointed president of the label by West, while record executive Steven Victor was appointed chief operating officer (COO).
 In late 2022, Pusha T stepped down from the position as he was no longer on speaking terms with West.

 The label has released two number-one US Billboard Hot 100 singles—"All of Me" by John Legend, and "Panda" by Desiigner—as well as nine number-one US Billboard 200 albums—Finding Forever (2007) by Common; Dark Sky Paradise (2015), I Decided (2017), and Detroit 2 (2020) by Big Sean; The Life of Pablo (2016), Ye (2018), Jesus Is King (2019), and Donda (2021) by Kanye West; and It's Almost Dry (2022) by Pusha T.

 History

 Prior efforts

 In 2001, West established a company to forward revenue cuts for his expanding production work.
-Known at the time as Konman Productions (or Konman Entertainment), it was joined by local talent including Devo Harris, BoogzDaBeast, Brian "All Day" Miller, Arrowstar, GLC, Mikkey Halsted, and Really Doe, among others.
+Known at the time as Konman Productions (or Konman Entertainment), it was joined by local talent including Devo Harris, BoogzDaBeast, Brian "AllDay" Miller, Arrowstar, GLC, Mikkey Halsted, and Really Doe, among others.
 Many members of the company have since contributed to West's following projects or sign to what would become known as GOOD Music.
 Select members of the company, including West, contributed to a bootleg compilation project titled World Record Holders under the recording outfit "Go Getters" in 1999.